Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Method

-These resized images were the basal images for every test.
-In addition to these images, blurred images were also prepared using 5$\times$5 of kernel filter (Fig. \ref{image}).
-This is because the global distribution of the maria can usually be principal information for humans to imagine an object.
-In the blurred images, local morphologies of each mare were mitigated, and global patterns were extracted compared with the basal images.
-In each test, assuming that people look at the Moon more frequently in the early evening, the images were rotated to the posture at 8:00 PM in local time in each latitude (Fig. \ref{posture}).
-Every lunar image used in this work is reposited at \url{https://github.com/Enceladus47/Classification_of_lunar_surface/tree/main}.
+These resized images served as the base images for all tests.
+In addition to these images, blurred images were prepared using a 5$\times$5 kernel filter (Fig. \ref{image}).
+The blurred images emphasize the global distribution of the maria, as this global patterning is typically principal information for humans imagining an object.
+In the blurred images, local details of each mare were smoothed, highlighting the global patterns compared with the base images.
+In each test, assuming that people observe the Moon most frequently in the early evening, the images were rotated to match the Moon’s orientation at 8:00 PM at various latitudes in January (Fig. \ref{posture}).
+Although the Moon’s orientation changes seasonally, the January posture was chosen because the pattern during this season (winter and spring) most closely resembles an upright rabbit shape at low latitudes, where the lunar pattern is most likely interpreted as a rabbit (Fig. \ref{picture}).
+Every lunar image used in this work is stored at \url{https://github.com/Enceladus47/Classification_of_lunar_surface/tree/main}.